tenzir/tenzir/docs/docs/use-vast/ingest/README.md

 vast import --type=zeek.conn csv < data.csv
 ```

-See the section on [mapping input records to
+See the section on [mapping events to schemas](#map-events-to-schemas) for a
-schemas](#map-input-records-to-schemas) for a detailed explanation of the
+detailed explanation of the `--type` option.
-`--type` option.

 :::warning Potentially bad example
 We need to discuss whether we want to keep this example, because subsequent